by Katy Depledge

 From here, continue on to Llanddwyn Island and follow the easy track, passing the ruins of St Dwynwen’s Church, the Pilot’s Cottages and the famous Llanddwyn Lighthouse.
 You can then choose to return the same way or spend time exploring the island, venturing along some of the other footpaths.

 The route is 5.6km in distance, taking approximately 2 hours to walk – however, we’d highly recommend bringing a picnic lunch and spending the day admiring this beautiful setting.
 Make sure you check the Llanddwyn Island tide times before setting off to ensure you don’t get cut off from the mainland.

-If you’re feeling inspired to visit the delightful Llanddwyn Island, then be sure to check out our range of holiday cottages in Newborough or selection of Anglesey accommodation to find your ideal home away from home.
+If you’re feeling inspired to visit Llanddwyn Island and Newborough Beach, then be sure to check out our range of holiday cottages in Newborough or selection of Anglesey accommodation to find your ideal home away from home.

 Image Credits: Pearl Bucknall, Eirian Evans (CC BY-SA 2.0), Lesbardd (CC BY-SA 3.0)

 Comments are closed.